 8 residents: $102,150

-As the eviction moratorium comes to an end, Community Action and its partners are prioritizing households in lower income ranges.
 Community Action is working with the Oregon Law Center, a non-profit that provides free legal help to people struggling to make ends meet.
-Staff from both organizations will monitor eviction court dockets and intervene with financial and legal assistance as needed starting in July.
-Community Action has also been working with the Community Alliance of Tenants, a tenant-rights organization, to educate tenants on their options during the moratorium.
+Staff from both organizations will monitor eviction court dockets and intervene with financial and legal assistance as needed.
+Community Action has also been working with the Community Alliance of Tenants, a tenant-rights organization, to educate tenants on their options.

 Community Action Application Phone Number: 503-615-0770 (call Mondays beginning at 9:00 a.m.)